FocusCookie/storyswap-frontend/README.md

 If you want to use github actions you need to setup a secret env war in github repo.
-SEttings--> Secrets: CHROMATIC_PROJECT_TOKEN with the project token from chromatic
+SEttings--> Secrets: CHROMATIC_PROJECT_TOKEN with the project token from chromatic You also need to setup the REACT_APP_MAPBOX_TOKEN in the githubsecrets in order to have a working map in the online storybook